Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Building your own web scraping tool is straightforward

 Use the code in this article as a template to build your own tool.
-For example, you could build a PowerShell function called Invoke-WebScrape with a few parameters like –Url or –Links.
-Once you have the basics down, you can easily create a customized tool to apply in many different ways.
+For example, you could create a PowerShell function called Invoke-WebScrape with parameters like -Url or -Links.
+Once you have the basics down, you can build a customized tool and apply it in many different ways.

-Trotta suggests incorporating the following features to improve performance and reliability in PowerShell web scraping scripts:
+Trotta suggests incorporating the following features to improve performance and reliability in PowerShell scripts:

-• Start-Sleep: This cmdlet helps avoid overwhelming target servers, which could result in IP bans or legal issues, by suspending the script’s activity for a specified time.
+• Start-Sleep: This cmdlet helps avoid overwhelming target servers, which could result in IP bans or legal issues, by pausing the script for a specified time.

-• Try and catch blocks: Use these blocks to ensure your script can gracefully handle unexpected responses, such as timeouts or 404 errors.
+• Try/catch blocks: Use these to ensure your script can gracefully handle unexpected responses, such as timeouts or 404 errors.

 With these approaches, developers can create scripts that are efficient and resilient.